MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/validate-solution-upgrade-readiness.md

 Shrinking existing volumes isn't supported with Storage Spaces Direct.
 There are three alternatives to freeing up space in the storage pool:

 - **Option 1**: Convert volumes from fixed to thin provisioned.
-Using thin provisioned volumes is also the default configuration when deploying a new cluster with the default setting.
+Using thin provisioned volumes is also the default configuration when deploying a new system with the default setting.

 - **Option 2**: Back up all the data, re-create the volume with a smaller size, and restore the content.